-This cottage pie recipe is made with lean minced beef, onion, carrots, mixed herbs, and a splash of Worcestershire sauce, topped with fluffy mashed potato and melted Double Gloucester cheese.
-The filling simmers for 45 minutes until thick and rich, then bakes under a golden cheesy crust.
-It serves 2 generously, with enough extra mince left over for a second meal.
+This cottage pie is made with lean beef mince, onion, carrots, and mixed herbs, topped with whipped potato and grilled Double Gloucester cheese.
+The filling simmers for 30 minutes in a heavy-based saucepan, then the cheese crust goes under the grill until golden.
+It serves 1 in a small stoneware ramekin, with enough extra mince left over for a second meal.

 I love this recipe for its clever double-batch trick.
-You cook the mince once and get two meals out of it, which makes midweek cooking much easier.
+You cook the mince once and split it, so half becomes this pie and the rest turns into a pasta sauce later in the week.

 For the Mince Mixture (Double Quantity):